c-haisten/c2c_summit/c2c-summit-lab-guide.md

 ### Lab Introduction

 Thank you for joining today’s Code to Cloud hands on lab with Prisma Cloud.
-The lab will focus on the ways that Prisma Cloud can help you secure applications from code to cloud
+The lab will focus on the ways that Prisma Cloud can help you secure applications from code to cloud.

 Before we begin the lab let's start with a brief overview of the scenario to help frame the context.